denten-books/plain-text/30-format.md

 thereafter, continuing to develop and leaving behind only the husk or a snapshot of what it meant to be a cat in times already past.
 Hegel argues that one should not confuse that static categorical snapshot with the animate ideal.
-That it why he disparages the "formal universal" as a corrupted, "mere" form of the ideal.
+He therefore disparages the "formal" or formalized, we would better say, universal" as a corrupted, "mere" husk of the living ideal.

-In contrast to the "formal universal," Hegel's "concrete universal" exists in the real, physical world.
-It is more than a category.
-We can understand it as capturing both *eidos* and *phantazomenōn*---idea and appearance---both reasonably transcribed to "form" in English.
-In an essay on Hegel's concept, John Crowe Ransom likens the concrete universal to a "formula of a chemical reaction," "the recipe for a dish," and "the blue-print of a machine."
+In contrast to "formal universals," Hegel's "concrete universals" exist in the real, physical world.
+They are more than categories.
+We can understand them as capturing both *eidos* and *phantazomenōn*---idea and appearance---both reasonably transcribed to "form" in English.
+In an essay on Hegel's concept, John Crowe Ransom likens the concrete universal to a "formula of a chemical reaction," "recipe for a dish," and "blue-print of a machine."
 Crucially, the Hegelian universal becomes concrete when the machine "has been materialized," and is "working" properly [@ransom_concrete_1955, 387].
 Like Wittgenstein, Ransom imagines a perfected kind of a machine, which represents the ideal of an aesthetic object.

 ## Format Theory

 The above notes on Plato and Hegel point to a series of related folds and creases in the formalist tradition.
 W.K.
-Wimsatt once observed that literary theorists often persist in making statements that understand a work of literary art to be, in a peculiar way, "a very individual thing or a very universal thing or both."[@wimsatt_structure_1947, 262] A work of art, a poem, understood as something which "cannot be expressed in other terms" leads to the kind of criticism that emphasizes the contemplation of the outward, affective, palpable elements of the text.
+Wimsatt once observed that literary theorists often persist in making statements that understand a work of literary art to be, in a peculiar way, "a very individual thing or a very universal thing or both."[@wimsatt_structure_1947, 262] A work of art, a poem, understood as something which "cannot be expressed in other terms" leads to the kind of criticism that emphasizes the contemplation of a text's outward, affective, and palpable elements.
 The function of such criticism, according to Wimsatt, is to create "approximate descriptions of poems" and "multiple restatements of their meaning," which aid the reader in coming to their own "intuitive and full realization" of literature [@wimsatt_structure_1947, 280].
 Understood as an end product of a living ideal or formula, the analysis of literature seeks to recover latent universal mechanisms, laws, and deep structures that give rise to surface phenomena.

 The dual motion of literary criticism, at once towards the extrinsic shape and